Roger Waters: Artistry

 Waters's primary instrument in Pink Floyd was the bass guitar.
-However, he said in 1992 that he was "never a bass player" and was "not interested in playing instruments and I never have been".
-Gilmour said that Waters used a limited, simple style and had not been interested in improving, and that Gilmour had played many of the bass parts on Pink Floyd records.
+However, he said in 1992 that he was "never a bass player" and had never been interested in playing musical instruments.
+Gilmour said he, not Waters, had played many bass parts on Pink Floyd records, and that Waters had not been interesting in improving.
 According to Mason in 2018, Waters feels that "everything should be judged on the writing rather than the playing".
+Guy Pratt, who has played bass with Pink Floyd and Gilmour since Waters' departure, said he said he viewed Waters more as Pink Floyd's "grand conceptualist" than their bassist.

 Waters briefly played a Höfner bass, but replaced it with a Rickenbacker RM-1999/4001S.
 In 1970, it was stolen along with the rest of Pink Floyd's equipment in New Orleans.
 He began using Fender Precision Basses in 1968, originally alongside the Rickenbacker 4001, and then exclusively after the Rickenbacker was lost in 1970.
 First seen at a concert in Hyde Park, London, in July 1970, the black P-Bass was rarely used until April 1972, when it became his main stage guitar.
 On 2 October 2010, it became the basis for a Fender Artist Signature model.

 Waters endorses Rotosound Jazz Bass 77 flat-wound strings.
 He has used Selmer, WEM, Hiwatt, and Ashdown amplifiers but used Ampeg for later tours.
-He has employed delay, tremolo, chorus, stereo panning and phaser effects in his bass playing.
+He has employed delay, tremolo, chorus, stereo panning and phaser effects.

 Waters experimented with the EMS Synthi A and VCS 3 synthesisers on Pink Floyd pieces such as "On the Run", "Welcome to the Machine", and "In the Flesh?"
 He played electric and acoustic guitar on Pink Floyd tracks using Fender, Martin, Ovation and Washburn guitars.
 He played electric guitar on the Pink Floyd song "Sheep", from Animals, and acoustic guitar on several Pink Floyd recordings, such as "Pigs on the Wing 1 & 2", also from Animals, "Southampton Dock" from The Final Cut, and on "Mother" from The Wall.
 A Binson Echorec 2 delay effect was used on his bass lead track "One of These Days".
 Waters plays trumpet during concert performances of "Outside the Wall".

-The Pink Floyd biographer Mike Cormack wrote that Waters is "surely the greatest lyricist in all of rock music", citing the use of trochaic tetrameter in the refrain of "Time" and the "exquisite phrasing" of "Your Possible Pasts".
+The Pink Floyd critic Mike Cormack wrote that Waters is "surely the greatest lyricist in all of rock music", citing the use of trochaic tetrameter in the refrain of "Time" and the "exquisite phrasing" of "Your Possible Pasts".
 He wrote that the lyrics of "Comfortably Numb" were "the greatest ever in rock music".